microsoft/qsharp/katas/content/superdense_coding/alice_sends_message/solution.md

 Recall that we learnt how to prepare all Bell states in "Preparing Quantum States" kata.
-This is slightly advanced version of that task demonstrating the "power of entanglement", where operations applied to only one qubit affect the state of the system in interesting way.
+This is slightly advanced version of that task demonstrating how operations applied to one qubit of a Bell state allow us to transform it into any other Bell state.

-Let's use the below Bell state we prepared in the previous task:
+Superdense coding protocol uses the below Bell state we prepared in the previous task:

 $$\frac{1}{\sqrt{2}} \big(\ket{00} + \ket{11} \big)$$

-We can transform it according to the value of bits:
+We can transform it into every other Bell state according to the value of `message`:

 - `(0, 0)`: $\ket{\Phi^{+}} = \frac{1}{\sqrt{2}} (\ket{00} + \ket{11})$
 - `(0, 1)`: $\ket{\Psi^{+}} = \frac{1}{\sqrt{2}} (\ket{01} + \ket{10})$